kevmuv/Salaries/Salaries.md

 ## Getting Started

-First we import pandas,numpy and matplot lib in order to read in the csv file, but also perform different visualizations.
+First we import pandas,numpy and matplot lib in order to read in the csv file, but also perform different visualizations:

 ```
 import pandas as pd